Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

-Nearly every adult I've met has said they wished they'd have played an instrument when they were younger, so I'd say go for it if you're on the fence.
-You can stop at anytime if you don't like it - but I doubt you will once you start!
+Nearly every adult I’ve met has said they wished they’d played an instrument when they were younger, so I’d say go for it if you’re on the fence.
+You can stop anytime if you don’t like it – but I doubt you will once you start!

 Ian M